trisfaizal/Marketing-Site/_drafts/custom-editor-styles.md

     styles: /css/editor.css
 ~~~

-CloudCannon extracts the styles in the file to populate the Styles dropdown.
+CloudCannon extracts the styles in the file to populate the *Styles* dropdown.
 All styles in the file are added to the editor, however only the selectors in the `element.class-name` form appear in the dropdown.
-You must include the same styles on your live site for the Visual Editor.
+You must include the same styles on your live site for the *Visual Editor*.

 ~~~css
 p.callout {